 For me, the decision to become a physician was not an easy one.
 I actually decided against it several times, opting to pursue other things first.
-However, I was continually intrigued about a profession that combined art and science so uniquely.
+However, I was continually intrigued by a profession that combined art and science so uniquely.
 And, I was captivated by the very essence of healthcare -- especially acute care.
 It’s a daily opportunity to make a significant difference in people’s lives.

 Indeed, we make a huge difference.
-Most of us will see many thousands of patients in our career.
+Most of us will see many thousands of patients in our careers.
 Some encounters are routine.
 Some are dramatic (resuscitations, natural disasters, miscarriages, cardiac events, helping families cope with a death).
 Examples abound.
 We do impact patient’s lives and often change them.

-Interestingly, the opposite happens as well.
+Interestingly, the opposite happens, as well.
 Patients can change us.
 Some interactions can affect us deeply, often unexpectedly.
 We spend so much time working to change things “out there,” it’s easy to forget that patients can make a lasting impact on us too.

 Early in my career, I never thought about it that way.
 But one day, that changed...

 My first medical directorship was in a busy, single-coverage ED.
 Great place, but its community reputation needed work.
 We got busy making important changes and focused on the “usual things” – aligned goals, better culture, better throughput, better communication, and quick responses to complaints.
 Six months into it, we were making progress, but the task was huge.
-I handled many complaints personally and often, our patients really did teach us how to get better.
+I handled many complaints personally, and often, our patients really did teach us how to get better.

 One day after a long shift, I stayed to return more calls.
-To my dismay, there was a stack of 8 new complaints waiting for me.
-Names, phone numbers, allegations.
+To my dismay, there was a stack of 8 new complaints waiting for me: names, phone numbers, allegations.
 I was tired, but oh well.
 We said we’d do this.

 I’d been doing this for 6 months.
 Most concerns were easily handled by listening and expressing concern.
 Some needed additional information.
 Some needed another visit.
 A few needed different treatment.
 Important work, but after a while, it was getting to be a blur.

-...the doctor was rude I’m allergic to amoxicillin your nurse was eating pizza at the desk I wouldn’t send my dog there the room smelled bad I waited forever what if I was dying I would be dead my neighbor is a lawyer the doctor only spent 3 minutes with me you people are stupid...
+...the doctor was rude; I’m allergic to amoxicillin; your nurse was eating pizza at the desk; I wouldn’t send my dog there; the room smelled bad; I waited forever, what if I was dying; I would be dead; my neighbor is a lawyer; the doctor only spent 3 minutes with me; you people are stupid...

 Good thing I’m committed to this.
 Seven down.
 One to go.